Derick1530/personal-website/content/what-is-a-problem.md

 Intuition tells me this person's desired state is a long term goal, so there are many desired states between their current state and their goal.

-So in order to provide an actionable solution, the problem must be clearly defined, and to do this, I would talk with them to clearly identify their current state and a new desired state that feels more straightforward to transition to.

 ### Problem 1: Defining the problem

+In order to provide an actionable solution, the problem must be clearly defined, and to do this, I would talk with them to clearly identify their current state and a new desired state that feels more straightforward to transition to.

+After this, a rephrasing of the problem would become something like:

 > This person has discovered free websites to teach themselves Full Stack Software Engineering, and they want to start.
 However, after seeing how much there is to learn, they don't know what to learn first.

 ### Problem 1: Solutioning

-After the problem is clearly defined in this way, solutioning can begin by posing the question:
+Once the problem is clearly defined in this way, solutioning can begin by posing the simple question:

 > What should they learn first?

 ---